MicrosoftDocs/mslearn-aspnet-core/modules/microservices-aspnet-core/Readme.md

 # Update to .NET 6

-- In order to test the module from user's perspective we've made two changes that may need to be reversed once it becomes live

-    1. Repository on github changed from user MicrosoftDocs to ecortijo

-    2. Dockerhub registry changed from eshoplearn to ecortijo

 - As we don't want this module to overwrite the "live" branch and "linux-latest" dockerhub image directly, we made two changes:

-    1. gitBranch specified as "net6/release-microservices-aspnetcore
+    1. gitBranch specified as microservices-aspnet-core-net6-final

     2. Helm deployment tags specified as linux-net6-initial .